ehrenos/Path-Ingestor/README.md

 You can choose to ingest a site map if you don't trust the live feature, that would be valid.
 Otherwise you can save the contents to the chosen text file with the save button.

-If you need additional support, then this extension isn't your biggest problem